leoBitto/DjangoForge/README.md

-# DjangoForge: A Django Ecosystem for SMEs
+# Arnia: Personal Finance Management

 ## Description

-**DjangoForge** is a modular ecosystem based on Django, designed to provide customizable software solutions for small and medium-sized enterprises (SMEs).
-The project is organized into three main tiers:

-- **Base Project**: Contains the essential functionalities required by all applications.
-- **Tier 1**: Generic business applications like CRM and ERP, usable by a wide range of enterprises.
-- **Tier 2**: Industry-specific applications, extending Tier 1 apps with tailored functionalities.
+**Arnia** is a modular ecosystem built on Django, designed to help you manage personal finances with the thoroughness of a small business setup.
+Organized for complete control and an overview of your finances, **Arnia** enables you to track income, expenses, accounts, and recurring payments efficiently.

+### Key Features

+- **Financial Dashboard**: Get a clear overview of total balances, recent income, and expenditures at a glance.
+- **Account and Transaction Management**: Organize your accounts (e.g., checking accounts, credit cards) and categorize both income and expenses.
+- **Recurring Expenses and Notifications**: Set up recurring payments and receive reminders to stay up-to-date.
+- **Financial Analytics**: Summaries and reports for a comprehensive view of your finances.

 ## Technologies Used

 - **Framework**: Django
-- **Database**: Postgres
+- **Database**: PostgreSQL
 - **Containerization**: Docker, Docker Compose
 - **CI/CD**: GitHub Actions

 ## Installation

 ### Prerequisites
 - Docker and Docker Compose installed
 - Python 3.x
 - Git